chergik/cheburashka-chat/README.md

 In order to launch express run ``nodemon --watch '**/*.*' bin/www``.
 Then go to localhost:3000 and enter your name in the prompt.
 Happy lame-chatting, sir!

+## What it does not have:
+ - redis/serverside interaction error handling
+ - login page / backbone router
+ - serverside views generation (only templates are compiled to js)
+ - build file of any kind
+ - styles of any kind (twitter-bootstrap could be an easy fit)